UrbanAnalyst/docs/src/variables.md

 variable."
 These are taken from open-source datasets provided by the cities as a series of geographic areas, defined as polygonal shapes, and some corresponding measure of socio-demographic disadvantage.
-The cities themselves decide the resolution and extent of these polygonal data, and with that the spatial extent of UA analyses.
+The cities themselves decide the resolution and extent of these polygonal data.
+These polygons then define the extent and shape of cities analysed in Urban Analyst, and the individual polygons into which the map data are aggregated.

-These socio-demographic variables are the only aspect that differs between different cities.
-One of the simplest versions is unemployment rate, generally measured as a percentage.
+Values of these socio-demographic variables are the only aspect that differs between different cities.
+One of the simplest versions is unemployment rate, generally measured either as a percentage (0-100), or a proportion (0-1).
 The UA platform selects the most representative measure of general social disadvantage provided by each city, and defaults to rates of unemployment only where no more comprehensive of integrative measures are openly provided by cities.

 ## Travel Variables